nest/nest-simulator/doc/guides/from_nest2_to_nest3.rst

     list(nest.GetKernelStatus("recording_backends").keys())

-Previously, the content and formatting of any output created by a recording devices could be configured in a fine-grained fashion using flags like `withgid`, `withtime`, `withweight`, `withport` and so on.
+Previously, the content and formatting of any output created by a recording device could be configured in a fine-grained fashion using flags like `withgid`, `withtime`, `withweight`, `withport` and so on.
 In many cases, this, however, lead to a confusing variety of possible interpretations of data columns for the resulting output.